Campus of Michigan State University: History

-In 1871, President Abbott proposed that the Board of Trustees "take steps to provide for the proper layout of the college grounds, planting of trees, location of buildings, etc., by a competent landscape gardener, as soon as means can be spared."
+In 1871, President Abbot proposed that the Board of Trustees "take steps to provide for the proper layout of the college grounds, planting of trees, location of buildings, etc., by a competent landscape gardener, as soon as means can be spared."
 In 1872, Adam Oliver, a landscape gardener from Kalamazoo, was hired.
-During his tenure from 1872–1887, he was oversaw the layout of walks and drives and the placement of numerous buildings, including Linton Hall in 1881.
+During his tenure from 1872 to 1887, he was oversaw the layout of walks and drives and the placement of numerous buildings, including Linton Hall in 1881.
 He was responsible for the closed roadway system, an altered form of which remains today as West Circle Drive, and was also responsible for the informal arrangement of campus buildings.
 The character of the campus is described in President Abbott's 1882 report to the Board as follows: "There are in the park no straight rows of buildings or of trees, but its...buildings...are separated by undulating lawns, shallow ravines, and groups of trees".

 In 1906, O. C. Simonds a well-known prairie school landscape architect was hired, he simplified the road system, planned walks and planting areas.
 It was Sidmons who first described this area around West Circle Drive as a "sacred space" and who reaffirmed the idea of as area of campus as a park to be protected from development.
 In a 1906 letter to the Board for Trustee's "This area is, I am sure, that feature of the College which is most pleasantly and affectionately remembered by the students after they leave their Alma Mater, and I doubt if any instruction given has a greater effect upon their lives."

-In 1914, the college hired noted landscape architect Frederick Law Olmsted, Jr. with bigger buildings like Olds and Agriculture Halls being built Olmsted faced the challenge of maintaining the informal character of campus while minimizing walking distance.
-In 1915, the Olmsted Brothers firm issued a report its solution was a dramatic redesign of campus around quadrangles However, the plan was unpopular with students and alumni who wished to maintain the informal parklike feel of campus.
+In 1914, the college hired noted landscape architect Frederick Law Olmsted Jr. with bigger buildings like Olds and Agriculture Halls being built Olmsted faced the challenge of maintaining the informal character of campus while minimizing walking distance.
+In 1915, the Olmsted Brothers firm issued a report its solution was a dramatic redesign of campus around quadrangles.
+However, the plan was unpopular with students and alumni who wished to maintain the informal parklike feel of campus.
 After eight years of consulting and little in way of changes the school ended its relationship with Olmsted in 1922.